protosens/monorepo.cljc/module/txt/API.md

 Realign all lines in the given string.

-   Relative to the first one by truncating the smallest leading whitespace in subsequent once.
    Useful for printing multi-line EDN strings.

+   More precisely:

+   - Leading whitespace is truncated on the first line
+   - Other lines are truncated by the smallest leading whitespace of them all

    Also see [`count-leading-space`](#protosens.txt/count-leading-space).